pipebots/LoRa_WiFi_communications/README.md

 3. `diagnostic_subscriber.py`: This script defines the `DiagnosticSubscriber` class, which is a ROS 2 node responsible for subscribing to the "diagnostic_info" topic and receiving diagnostic information.
 It logs the received information and writes it to a CSV file.

 4. `diagnostic_publisher.py`: This script defines the `DiagnosticPublisher` class, which is a ROS 2 node responsible for publishing diagnostic information to the "diagnostic_info" topic.
 It retrieves system information such as CPU temperature, CPU usage, and RAM usage, and publishes it as a `DiagnosticStatus` message.

-5. index.html in templates folder
+6. index.html in templates folder
 The HTML code represents a template for rendering a web page that displays a list of files.
 The template is intended to be used with a Flask web server, and it dynamically generates HTML content based on the files received from the ROS topic.
+This page allows to view, download and delete the data save at the following location of Rasberry pi. 'home/pi1/Ducuments/wifi_data'

 ## Prerequisites